-A sustainability program is required in order to fulfill this advanced training.
+A residency program is required in order to fulfill this advanced training.
 This program concentrates on sedation techniques for the very young, behavioral management, and genetic or medical management.

-Some other stressed areas of pediatric dentistry are:
+Some other concentrated areas of pediatric dentistry are:

 – Creating positive relationships